Category: Trend Analysis

 What High-Performing Organizations Do Differently

-• Use metrics as learning signals, not as targets
+• using metrics as learning signals rather than rigid targets

 Final Thought